AtAllCreativity/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-Final exercise from The Odin Project to create a Etch-a-Sketch game using HTML+CSS and Javascript.
+Final exercise from The Odin Project to create a Etch-a-Sketch game using HTML+CSS, Bootstrap and Javascript.

 My goal for this project was:
  - Understand functions and how to called them.